Hydrodynamization in hybrid Bjorken flow attractors: Discussion

 \section{Discussion}

-The main physical insights which we have gained from the Bjorken flow attractor of our hybrid fluid model is how hydrodynamizaiton works in an asymptotically free gauge theory with both weakly interacting and strongly interacting degrees of freedom.
-Our model has only one dimensionful energy scale, namely $\gamma^{-1/4}$, which sets the intersystem coupling.
-We have shown analytically that at very early time, {$\tau\ll\gamma^{1/4}$}, the perturbative sector's energy density always dominates over that of the strongly coupled non-perturbative sector with an exponent which can be determined by the transport coefficients and the relaxation times of the two sectors.
+The main physical insights which we have gained from the Bjorken flow attractor of our hybrid fluid model is how hydrodynamization \AR{may work} in an asymptotically free gauge theory with both weakly interacting and strongly interacting degrees of freedom.
+In our model \AR{we represent those by two fluid components with viscosities differing by one order of magnitude, coupled in accordance with the semi-holographic framework developed in \cite{Faulkner:2010tq,Mukhopadhyay:2013dqa,Iancu:2014ava,Mukhopadhyay:2015smb,Banerjee:2017ozx,Kurkela:2018dku,Ecker:2018ucc}.
+This model} has only one dimensionful energy scale, namely $\gamma^{-1/4}$, which sets the inter-system coupling.
+We \AR{have studied the hydrodynamic attractor of this system and we} have shown analytically that at very early time, {$\tau\ll\gamma^{1/4}$}, the energy density \AR{in the weakly coupled sector} always dominates over that of the strongly coupled sector with an exponent which \AR{is} determined by the transport coefficients and the relaxation times of the two sectors. \AR{This feature, which is reminiscent of the bottom-up thermalization scenario of Ref.~\cite{Baier:2000sb}, is, however, only relevant physically when the system is initialized correspondingly early; when in the context of heavy-ion collisions $\gamma^{-1/4}$ is identified with the saturation scale $Q_s$, no such hierarchy arises at $\tau\sim Q_s^{-1}$, where we make contact with glasma descriptions, although the weakly coupled sector is typically the dominant one.}

+\AR{The hydrodynamic attractor of our hybrid fluid model is given by a (phase-space) surface of attractor lines that can be characterized by the ratio of the energy densities in the two sectors at some arbitrary early reference time together with the overall energy, and we have determined the resulting hydrodynamization times in the two sectors for a wide range of these parameters.}